ARMmbed/mbed-os/features/nfc/doc/nfc_design.md

 ### NFC EEPROM API

-The one HAL API that will have to be implemented by vendors to make use of the `NFCEEPROM` class are the following virtual methods.
+The one HAL API that will have to be implemented by vendors to implement a `NFCEEPROMDriver` driver are the following virtual methods.

 From the upper layer's point of view, the EEPROM is a byte array that can be read from/written to.
 Long operations (reads, writes, erasures) must happen asynchronously.
 Booleans indicate whether a particular operation was succesful.
 Encoding is handled by the upper layer.